urai-group/scopeweaver/readme.md

-# Welcome to scopeweaver project?
+# Welcome to Scopeweaver project?

-## What is scopeweaver?
+## What is Scopeweaver?